-Develop the skills and knowledge you need to begin your career in law in as little as 70 weeks by attending day or evening classes.* With classes starting every five weeks, you’ll never have to wait long to start your paralegal education at Vista College.
+With an Associate of Applied Science Degree in Paralegal from Vista College, you can develop the skills and knowledge you need to begin your career in law in as little as 70 weeks by attending day or evening classes at our El Paso, TX campus.*

 With a paralegal AAS Degree, you will be able to successfully prepare legal documents, briefs, pleadings and contracts.
 You will also be able to perform legal research to help attorneys prepare a case.
 In essence, you will be the invaluable “right hand” that attorneys need to serve the best interests of their clients.